2.1 Moving around the file system

 Now enter the following command:

-directory.
+$ cd /home/[username]/shell_data/.hiddenThis jumps forward multiple levels to the .hidden directory.
 Now go back to the home directory.

-You can also navigate to the .hidden
+$ cdYou can also navigate to the .hidden directory using:

-directory.
+$ cd shell_data/.hiddenThese two commands have the same effect, they both take us to the .hidden directory.
 The first uses the absolute path, giving the full address from the home directory.
 The second uses a relative path, giving only the address from the working directory.
-A full path always starts with a /
+A full path always starts with a /.
+A relative path does not.

 A relative path is like getting directions from someone on the street.
 They tell you to “go right at the stop sign, and then turn left on Main Street”.
 That works great if you’re standing there together, but not so well if you’re trying to tell someone how to get there from another country.
 A full path is like GPS coordinates.
 It tells you exactly where something is no matter where you are right now.